 2) Advocating for recreational access (including but not limited to climbing)

-3) Acquiring and preserving areas of importance to the regional climbing community
+3) Acquiring and preserving areas of recreational and environmental importance

 For nearly 30 years the Ragged Mountain Foundation has worked to promote, preserve and protect natural resources and public access.